dorkbox/Network/README.md

   - MultiCast Broadcast client and server discovery

-- Note: There is a maximum packet size for UDP, 508 bytes *to make sure it's unfragmented*
+- Note: There is a maximum packet size for UDP, 508 bytes *to guarantee it's unfragmented*

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+
+    - Please note that Java6 runtimes have issues with their classloader loading classes recursively (you will get a StackOverflow exception).
+We have taken precautions to mitigate this, but be aware that it is a very real possibility.
+We recommend using Java7+ to prevent this issue.

 ``` java
 public static